 How do PBIs work?

-A solar system that is paid through a PBI approach must have metering installed that measures the output of the system, and this information is provided to the program administrator.
-An example of a PBI approach is the California Solar Initiative, where incentives are paid monthly over a 5-year period of time (60 total payments) based on the actual energy (kWh) produced by your solar energy system.
+A solar system that is paid through a PBI approach must have metering technology installed that measures the output of the system, and this information is provided to the program administrator.
+An example of a PBI approach is the California Solar Initiative, where incentives are paid monthly over a 5-year period of time (60 total payments) based on the actual energy (kWh) produced by the solar energy system.
 The incentive rate ($/kWh) should remain constant for the term of the contract.

 Why are PBIs important to solar?